Continuous evidence, framework-agnostic.

 Annual certification

-When procurement needs a one-time SOC-2-style stamp.
+When the buyer signal is a one-time SOC-2-style stamp.
 Useful for procurement gates.
 Not sufficient when the model can change tomorrow.

 Layered